 Outside of work Rachel enjoys family life with her husband who is a freelance architect and their two boys, who are of primary school age and keep them both on their toes!
 She also keeps busy by fell-walking, doing yoga and going to the cinema.

 Ian Muffett - Finance Director

-Ian started at Barnsley Hospice in March 2015.
-Ian is a Qualified Accountant and has a wealth of experience in Private Sector, Public Sector and Not For Profit organisations.
-He spent the early part of his career working in a Wombwell based Accountancy Practice, supporting businesses across the Dearne.
-His experience includes financing Regeneration of the Coalfield areas of South Yorkshire and European Funding, including working on a number of transformational projects across the Sub Region.
-Whilst in the private sector, Ian has spent time in IT and in Retail.
-He has also worked with Not For Profit organisations.
+Ian joined Barnsley Hospice in March 2015.
+Ian is a Qualified Accountant and has a wealth of experience in private sector, public sector and not for profit organisations.
+He spent the early part of his career working in a Wombwell based accountancy practice, supporting small and medium sized businesses across the Dearne.
+His experience includes financing regeneration of the South Yorkshire coalfield through European Funding and working on a number of regional transformational projects.
+Whilst in the private sector, Ian has spent time in Finance roles in IT and Retail.

-Having arrived at the Hospice in March 2015, Ian has taken on responsibility for Finance, Fundraising, Retail, HR and IT matters and has been struck by the passion staff, volunteers and Barnsley people and businesses have for the Hospice.
+Ian has responsibility for Finance, Fundraising, Retail, HR and IT matters and is struck by the passion staff, volunteers and Barnsley people and businesses have for the hospice.
 He has a (worrying) love of all things Microsoft Excel and relishes the challenge of a good spreadsheet!